Estimation and Inference for Moments of Ratios with Robustness against Large Trimming Bias: Main Results

-The symbol `$\circ$' used in Assumption \ref{a:psi} (i) denotes the Hadamard product of vectors.
-We discuss this and other assumptions in Section \ref{sec:discussion} in detail.
-Assumption \ref{a:psi} is used to derive the asymptotic linear representation $\widehat \theta_h - \widehat B_h - \theta = (E_n - E)\left[Z_h\right] + o_p(n^{-1/2})$, which is built on Lemma \ref{lemma:bias}.
-See Lemma \ref{lemma:linear_representation} in Appendix \ref{sec:lemma:linear_representation}.
-Given this linear representation, it now remains to check conditions for one of self-normalized central limit theorems for the triangular array of $Z_h$.
-In particular, a Lyapunov condition for the triangular array of $Z_h$ can be established under Assumptions \ref{a:m} (iv), \ref{a:h} (iii), and \ref{a:psi} (iii).
-See Lemma \ref{lemma:l4l2} in Appendix \ref{sec:lemma:l4l2}.
-Consequently, we obtain the following self-normalized asymptotic normality for the bias-corrected trimmed estimator $\widehat\theta_h - \widehat B_h$.
-A proof is provided in Appendix \ref{sec:theorem:asymptotic_distribution}.
+where the formal statement is given in Lemma \ref{lemma:linear_representation} of Appendix \ref{sec:lemma:linear_representation}.
+Given this asymptotic linear representation, it now remains to check the conditions for a self-normalized central limit theorem for the triangular array of $Z(h_n)$.
+In particular, Lyapunov's condition for the triangular array of $Z(h_n)$ can be established in Lemma \ref{lemma:l4l2} of Appendix \ref{sec:lemma:l4l2} under Assumptions \ref{a:m} (iv), \ref{a:h} (ii), and \ref{a:psi} (iii).
+Consequently, applying Lyapunov's central limit theorem, we obtain the following self-normalized asymptotic normality for the bias-corrected trimmed mean estimator $\widehat\theta(h_n)$.
+Note that $\left(\widehat m^{(1)}(0),...,\widehat m^{(k-1)}(0)\right)$ estimates higher-order derivatives of the conditional expectation function $m(\cdot)$, and therefore they may have a high sampling variability.
+The asymptotic linear representation takes care of this sample variability since $Z(h_n)$ includes the influence function, $\psi$, for $\left(\widehat m^{(1)}(0),...,\widehat m^{(k-1)}(0)\right)$.
+A proof of Theorem \ref{theorem:asymptotic_distribution} is provided in Appendix \ref{sec:theorem:asymptotic_distribution}.

 \begin{theorem}[Asymptotic Distribution] If Assumptions \ref{a:m}, \ref{a:h}, and \ref{a:psi} are satisfied, then